 The Fiduciary Funds consist of the Private-Purpose Trust Funds and the Activity Fund.
 The Trust Fund accounts are the receipts and disbursement of monies contributed to the District for scholarships and memorials.
-The balance as of June 30, 2019 was \$90,503, which was \$2,063 less than the previous year due to a decrease in cash and cash equivalents.
+The balance of the Private-Purpose Trust Funds as of June 30, 2020 was \$89,298, which was \$1,205 less than the previous year due to a decrease in cash and cash equivalents.
 The Activity Funds are used for the Student Activity Fund accounts for student activities in the high school and middle schools.